Adolf Feizlmayr Foundation

 News

-• The Adolf Feizlmayr Foundation supports a research project in Peru concerning “Solar powered green hydrogen production for use in mining industry”.
+• The Adolf Feizlmayr Foundation supports a research project in Peru concerning “Solar powered green hydrogen production for use in the mining industry”.
 (May 2021)

 • With it being 60 years since Mr. Feizlmayr received the academic title Dipl.-Ing. from Montanuniversität Leoben, the number of Adolf Feizlmayr “Merit Scholarships” awarded has now been doubled, i.e. the number of students receiving this scholarship has been increased from 5 to 10 students.
 (September 2020)